KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_great_stillness.md

 Heaven-on-Earth is the embodiment.

 And Water—
-the holy water of life—
+The Holy Water of Life—
 is the mirror
 in which each of these truths
 recognizes itself.